docsifyjs/docsify/docs/embed-files.md

 [LABEL](https://gist.githubusercontent.com/USERNAME/GIST_ID/raw/FILENAME ':include')
 ```

-Note that the `LABEL` will be the fallback text if the link is broken - so if the filename is there it helps for debugging.

-Using the example case, the element would be:
+Using the example case, the element on your page would be:

 ```markdown
 [instructions.md](https://gist.githubusercontent.com/docsify/c2bece08f27c4277001f123898d16a7c/raw/instructions.md ':include')
 ```

+?> The the `LABEL` will be the fallback text if the link is broken, so it is useful to repeat the filename in the label.

 ### Render codeblock from gist

 Embed a gist on your Docsify page as a code block.
-The format is the same as the previous section except it just has `:type=code` added on in the alt text.
+The format is the same as the previous section, but with `:type=code` added to the alt text.

-As with the [Embedded file type](#embedded-file-type) section, the syntax highlighting will be inferred from the extension (e.g. `.js` or `.py`) so you can leave the type as `code`.
+?> As with the [Embedded file type](#embedded-file-type) section, the syntax highlighting will be inferred from the extension (e.g. `.js` or `.py`) so you can leave the type as the generic value of `code`.

 Here is the format: